How to Install Odoo on Ubuntu

 Step 5: Install wkhtmltopdf

-To download the installer, run:
+To download and install the tools, run:

-sudo apt install ./wkhtmltox_0.12.5-1.bionic_amd64.deb
+sudo apt install wkhtmltopdf -y

 Step 6: Install and Configure Odoo